20 Uses for Banana Peel You Might Not Have Known

 Today, we're going to show you 20 things banana peels can do that you might never had heard of before.
 Some of them might surprise you!
 Find out more below.

 Sure, you’ve head about the benefits of bananas or plantains.
-However, did you know that the peel has over 20 different uses?
-Not only can it be used for your health and skin, but can also be used in the home.
-This is due to its antifungal, antibiotic and enzymatic properties.
+But did you know that there are over 20 uses for banana peel, not just the fruit itself?
+Not only can you use it for your health and skin, you can also use it in the home.
+This is all thanks to its antifungal, antibiotic, and enzymatic properties.

 - Shine your shoes: rubbing a banana peel on your shoes can help instantly shine them.

-- Shine silver: shine your forks, knives, and spoons till they sparkle
+- Polish silver: polish your forks, knives, and spoons till they sparkle

-- Throw it in your compost pile: if you have an organic compost pile, bananas are a great benefit to it.
+- Throw it in your compost pile: if you have an organic compost pile, bananas are great for it.

-- Plant Fertilizer: Add banana peels to a glass jar and add water.
-Place some aquatic plants in the jar, which will be very receptive to its nutrients.
-Some people opt to slice the peels and place them above the dirt in a flower pot.
+- Plant fertilizer: Put banana peels in a glass jar and add water.
+Place some aquatic plants in the jar: they’ll be very receptive to its nutrients.
+Some people slice the peels and place them on top of the dirt in a flower pot.

 - Aphid repellent: cut small pieces of the peel and bury it near rosebushes and similar shrubs.
 It will help prevent common plant diseases.

-- Attracts butterflies: if you love the beauty of butterflies in your garden, don’t hesitate to sprinkle bits of banana peel in your garden; they love the sweet smell!
+- Attracts butterflies: if you love the beauty of butterflies in your garden, don’t hesitate to sprinkle bits of banana peel in it.
+They love the sweet smell!

 - Cleans plant leaves: scrub plant leaves with the inside of a banana peel to keep them clean and beautiful.